GRA 6287 Internship for MSc in Law and Business

 NB.
-In order to get a BI Internship approved as part of the degree, the student needs to apply according to BI’s procedures and submit a valid Learning Contract prior to starting his/her internship and in due time before the deadline.
+In order to get a BI Internship approved as part of the degree, you need to apply according to BI’s procedures and submit a valid Learning Contract prior to starting your internship and in due time before the deadline.

 The student shall demonstrate the following competencies after the internship:

 - Knowledge of key practical dilemmas of the everyday work in the company